armendp/Loan_Performance_Analysis/README.md

 ![Charge Off and Delinquency Rate Table](https://user-images.githubusercontent.com/74626307/122032166-613ed780-cd9d-11eb-90d7-cf857d297ef5.png)

 Current charge-off rate is 0.52%.
 According to the federal reserve, the 2020 average charge-off rate for commercial banks is 2.5%, meaning this portfolio is performing far better than average.
-However, we need to take a look at the delinquency rate because today's delinquents are tommorow's charged-off accounts.
+However, we need to take a look at the delinquency rate because today's delinquents are tomorrow’s charged-off accounts.
 The portfolios delinquency rate is at 3%, above the national average of 2.5%.
 Next, we want to take a look at what will happen to the charge-off rate over time if every delinquent account eventually charges off.

 ![Charge Off Rate Graph](https://user-images.githubusercontent.com/74626307/122032269-76b40180-cd9d-11eb-87fd-f3865b4eafb3.png)